Marriage with a deceased wife's sister: Campaigns

-In 1842 a Marriage to a Deceased Wife's Sister Bill was introduced, and defeated by strong opposition.
+In 1842, a Marriage to a Deceased Wife's Sister Bill was introduced, and defeated by strong opposition.
 "Although seemingly a minor skirmish, [it] had far-ranging implications and was fought on the political scene almost annually for most of the Victorian period".
 Peter Ferriday observed in his biography of Edmund Beckett, 1st Baron Grimthorpe: "Was there a single eminent Victorian who did not at some time or other announce his views on the 'deceased wife's sister'?
 She was the teething ring of all Victorian controversialists...".

-The topic was a main point in several novels: Felicia Skene's 1849 The Inheritance of Evil; or, the Consequences of Marrying a Deceased Wife's Sister opposed change, while Dinah Craik's Hannah (1871) and William Clark Russell's The Deceased Wife's Sister (1874, published anonymously) supported change.
+The topic was a main point in several novels: Felicia Skene's (1849, published anonymously) opposed change, while Dinah Craik's (1871) and William Clark Russell's (1874, published anonymously) supported change.
 Craik had accompanied Edith Waugh to her Swiss wedding with her sister Fanny's widower William Holman Hunt.

 Widowers' desires to marry their sisters-in-law became the subject of particular agitation from the 1860s onward, and strong feelings were roused on both sides.
 However, it was to be nearly 50 years before the campaign for a change in the law was successful, despite the introduction of draft legislation in Parliament on many occasions.
 The lengthy nature of the campaign was referred to in the Gilbert and Sullivan opera Iolanthe (1882), in which the Queen of the Fairies sings "He shall prick that annual blister, marriage with deceased wife's sister".

 Near the end of Thomas Hardy's novel Tess of the d'Urbervilles (1891), Tess suggests that after her death, her husband Angel should marry her younger sister Liza-Lu; at the time the novel was set and published, such a marriage would have been illegal in England.

 In 1855, a year after resigning as Lieutenant-Governor of Victoria, Charles La Trobe married his deceased Swiss wife's sister in Neuchâtel.
 This ended his prospects of further public office, although he was made Companion of the Order of the Bath in 1858.
 After Stella Duckworth's 1897 death, her husband John Hills courted her half-sister Vanessa Stephen [later Bell], but Stella's brother George Herbert Duckworth pressed them to break up, given that the 1835 Act prohibited their marrying.

 Edward Marjoribanks, 2nd Baron Tweedmouth, told the House of Lords in 1907:

 Between 1851 and 1889 you rejected the Deceased Wife's Sister Bill thirteen times.
 In 1883 you read it a second time, and in 1896, on the Motion of Lord Dunraven, it was read a second time by a majority of 38, the figures being 142 to 104; and the Bill was in that year passed through your Lordships' House to suffer extinction in the other House.
 In the House of Commons, during the fifty-eight years between 1849 and this year, the Deceased Wife's Sister Bill was carried by large majorities nineteen times.